OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 #### Header Field Guidance -  TBF
 *  Jurisdiction -
 * Consent Time Stamp
-* Consent type guidance: used for explicit and non-explicit, or defined type, this can explicitly referenced  a global profile for the consent the consent --> receipt - the
+* Consent type guidance: used for explicit and non-explicit, or defined type, an can be linked to an external consent type profile for the  receipt.  (or N/A in the case where collection is a legal requirement)
- (or N/A in the case where collection is a legal requirement) | Required | **Note 1:** If collection is required by law, consent should not be sought except for other purposes, since consent is only meaningful if the PII Subject may say no. **Note 2:** If the PII is sensitive (below) and consent is required for collection, expressed consent will be required in many jurisdictions
+* **Note 1:** If collection is required by law, consent should not be sought except for other purposes, since consent is only meaningful if the PII Subject may say no.
 * Collection Method
 * Consent ID
 * PI Subject